Personal Productivity

 avatar

-Commented almost 2 years ago Gary
+Commented about 2 years ago Gary

 This is oversimplified.
 For a better guide see the book david allen recommends by jerry schwartz, the way we're working isnt working.
 See the first 3 chapters.